maiSamirMohammad/Basics-Codelab/README.md

 # Basics Codelab
 (Google codelab)
-An app with an onboarding screen, and a list of animated expanding items.
+A compose app with an onboarding screen, and a list of animated expanding items.
-## It Helps you learn:
+## It Helps you to learn:
 - Fundamentals of declarative UI
 - state
 - layouts